Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - **Using a cheap LNA with higher frequencies (L-band and above)** -> Cheap LNAs do work, but very poorly and are very often not worth the money spent.
 Check out the HRPT section for more info.

+# RTL-SDR specific things
+These apply to all SDRs using RTL chipsets.

+- The maximum stable sampling rate is **2.56 Msps!** Using anything higher can lead to sample drops if you don't have one of the few incredibly specific usb controllers with which the RTL chipset can pull 3.2 Msps without dropping samples.
+2.88 Msps has worked for me before, but is still iffy - you can test if works on your setup by running `rtl_test -s 2.88e6` and seeing if any data is lost
+- When direct sampling for HF, use the Q branch
+- RTL-SDR Blog V4 needs specific drivers to work with most software, this is usually described on their download ṕage.

 # Preferred software

-Arguably the by far best choice for **pulling data** off of satellites is [SatDump](https://github.com/SatDump/SatDump/releases)
+Arguably the by far best program for **pulling data** off of satellites is [SatDump](https://github.com/SatDump/SatDump/releases)

 You can also use SDR++ for recording and then process the recordings using SatDump, but that is often just unnecessary extra effort.

-> Always download the nightly builds for both of these, since the tools are relatively new and are still being actively developed with new additions basically daily.
-There are other programs you can use but I won't focus on them for the sake of keeping this simple.
+> Always download the nightly builds of SDR** and SatDump, update them frequently.
+The tools are relatively new and are still being actively developed and have new additions on a daily basis.
+There are other programs you can use but I won't focus on them for the sake of keeping this guide concise.
 ---
  To **track satellites** and figure out their future passes (Most are orbiting the Earth after all), you can use these:

 Cross-Platform:
 - [SatDump](https://github.com/SatDump/SatDump/releases) - Windows, Linux, MacOS, Android - SatDump has an inbuilt module you can use for tracking. **It can only track one satellite at a time, doesn't do predictions.**
+- [N2YO](https://n2yo.com/) - Web - Does the job, however lacks the polish of other apps

 PC:
 - [Gpredict](https://oz9aec.dk/gpredict/) - Windows, Linux, MacOS - A relatively young tool, arguably the best choice for tracking on your computer